ThirtySomething/YAIP/README.md

 * Get a vector of strings containing all keys of a section
 * Get a value of a section/key combination - Note: This is a templated method and requires in any case a default value.
 * Set a value of a section/key combination - Note: This is a templated method and may require a cast.
+* Delete a key
+* Delete a complete section

 ## Implementation details ##